Will the 17 Port and Maritime Regiment RLC remain at Marchwood Port?

 No, this is not part of the Dibden Bay project.
 Solent Gateway is a different company to Associated British Ports (ABP), who are the owners of Dibden Bay.

 How can I make sure I am kept up to date on what is happening?

 To ensure you receive updates and information from Solent Gateway, please complete the contact form on the homepage of the website.

 I responded to the initial consultation last year, do I need to send more comments now?

-In the Autumn of 2020, we held a six-week consultation on our plans to develop the port.Respondents to our 2020 consultation were especially interested in the traffic expected to be generated by the development of the port and we have now published further information on this.
-We would very much welcome any further thoughts that you have, and all comments received will help to inform the final planning submission.
+In the Autumn of 2020, we held a six-week consultation on our plans to develop the port.Respondents to our 2020 consultation were especially interested in the traffic expected to be generated by the development of the port and in April 2021 we have now published further information on this.
+Now that we have submitted a planning application New Forest District Council is running its own consultation on the proposals.

 Do members of the public still have a say once the planning application is submitted?